anttisalonen/progbook/rst/json.rst

 JSON
 ----

-JSON stands for JavaScript Object Notation but is used a lot outside Javascript.
+JSON stands for JavaScript Object Notation but is used a lot outside JavaScript.

 It's a data format for storing any basic data, is fairly simple and is often used for exchanging data between different programs (often implemented in different programming languages) or more generally storing the output of a program.